 “Also, I have my lawyer working on contracts, music rights and royalties, and hiring the back-up band for Dewayne.
 If the studio threatens to sic their lawyers on us, tell them to call Jay in Miami.”

 Landis laughs.
 “Did you have all this planned in advance.”

 “Hell, no, I put hundreds of miles on the Wreck just to get burgers.
 It was an al fresco weekend.
 After the Troubadour auditions, Belushi wanted to hangout.
 I even took him to mass yesterday in the Valley.”

 “Surest way to cure a hangover.
 God forgives our sins.”

-We were still laughing when the suits showed up.
-Miller was there as the big snitch.
-Edgar Bronfman Jr was at least partly on my side.
+We’re still laughing when the suits show up.
+Miller is right there as the big snitch.
+Edgar Bronfman Jr is at least partly on my side.
 Let the inquisition begin.

 “What is going on here, John?
 Chris says you have locked him out of your office.
 This weekend’s press said our star, John Belushi, was involved with drugs.
 Why is a college student of questionable morals leading our star around to LA drug houses.”

 “Where are you getting all this information?
 We had a very successful working weekend, auditioning bands for the movie.
 The craziest thing to happen was Belushi loved riding around the LA Basin in an old convertible.
 Instead of eating at Chassen’s, he hit all the burger joints in town as well as several stops at Du-Par’s for pancakes.
 Hell, Tim even took Belushi to mass at St Catherine’s in Van Nuys yesterday morning.”

 “Don’t think you can convince me that Belushi’s a choir boy.
 Miller got a call from his agent saying our star insists he be given a singing role in the movie, as well as insisting he sing in his underwear.
 This movie is quickly going south.”